force-push-main/holbertonschool-printf/README.md

 The options available to the user are limited, however it includes a number of core data types as well as several more estoeric data types.
 This includes chars, ints and strings, as well as binary and hex conversions.

+When adding the specifiers to the format string, it will pull the value from the following arguments passed to \_printf in sequential order, so it is important to match the order of arguments with the order that the user is expecting them to appear.

+When using a specifier, it should be immediately preceeded by a '%' sign, which will inform \_printf that the character that follows will likely be a value found in the additional arguments passed to it.

+In the case where a non-specifier character occurs immediately after a % sign, it will instead print the % and non-specifier character as is.

 # SPECIFIER HANDLING

 ## s

-The print_string function is used to handle the %s format specifier.
+The print\_string function is used to handle the %s format specifier.
 When a %s is encountered in the format string, this function is called to process and print a string argument.

 ### SPECIFIER BEHAVIOR

 ### Argument Retrieval

-- Uses va_arg(arg, char*) to extract a string pointer from the variable argument list
+- Uses va_arg(arg, char\*) to extract a string pointer from the variable argument list
 - Expects a null-terminated character array (string) as the argument.